noraracht/CONSULT/README.md

 ```

 ###### Output:
-CONSULT is designed for filtering out contaminants from sequencing reads so its output is a FASTQ file that contains **UNCLASSIFIED** (clean) reads and their corresponding sequence IDs, obtained from the input FASTQ headers.
+CONSULT is designed for filtering out contaminants from sequencing reads so its output is a FASTQ file that contains **unclassified** (clean) reads and their corresponding sequence IDs, obtained from the input FASTQ headers.
 Files are stored into working directory where software is ran.
 Every sample retains its original file name prefixed with *"ucseq_"*.
 <!--Log output is sent to standard output by default. -->

 **CONSULT program arguments are:**